javiercaicedotobon/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 [8-cwd_state](./8-cwd_state) - white a script that writes into the file ls_cwd_states the result of the commands ls -la

 [9-duplicate_last_line](./9-duplicate_last_line) - write a script that duplicates the last line f the file iacta

+[10-no_more_js](./10-no_more_js)-- write a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders

+[11-directories](./11-directories)-- write a script that counts the number of directories and sub-directories in the current directory.the current and parent directories should not be taken into account. hidden directories should be counted